Shane Douglas: Return to the independent circuit (2009–present)

-On March 13, 2009, Douglas returned to the National Wrestling Alliance for the first time since he dropped the NWA World Heavyweight Championship in 15 years, wrestling for the On Fire territory in a singles match, and defeating ECW alumnus Little Guido.
+On March 14, 2009, Douglas returned to the National Wrestling Alliance (NWA) for the first time since he dropped the NWA World Heavyweight Championship in 15 years, wrestling for the NWA On Fire territory in a singles match, and defeating ECW alumnus Little Guido.

 In 2012, Douglas announced that he would take part in Extreme Reunion, an event consisting of former ECW Originals.
 It was the first in a series of three events.
 The event was held on April 28 in the National Guard Armory of Philadelphia.
 The second event, Extreme Rising, was held on June 29 in New York and on June 30 in Philadelphia.
-There was a third show promoted by the same group, held on November 17 in Pittsburgh called "Extreme Rising Remember November".
+There was a third show promoted by the same group, held on November 17 in Pittsburgh called Remember November.
 In the main event Douglas wrestled Matt Hardy to a no-contest.

 On March 24, 2017, at a Pro Wrestling All-Stars of Detroit event, Douglas defeated The Great Akuma in Melvindale, Michigan, to become the Pro Wrestling All-Stars Heavyweight Champion.
-On April 21, Douglas defeated Paul Bowser by countout in an "Extreme Rules" match to successfully defend the title.
+On April 21, Douglas defeated Paul Bowser by countout in an Extreme Rules match to successfully defend the title.
 He lost the title on May 12, 2017, when Breyer Wellington beat Douglas, Paul Bowser, and Atlas Hytower in a Fatal Four-Way match.

-On May 13, 2017, at XICW "Best In Detroit 20" in Clinton Township, Michigan, Douglas beat Joe Coleman to become the XICW Xtreme Intense Champion.
+On May 13, 2017, at XICW Best In Detroit 20 in Clinton Township, Michigan, Douglas beat Joe Coleman to become the XICW Xtreme Intense Champion.

-On March 3, 2018, at World BigTime Wrestlings' "Extreme Warfare" in Lucas County, Ohio, Douglas defeated Shawn Blaze for the WBW Heavyweight Championship.
+On March 3, 2018, at the World BigTime Wrestling (WBW) Extreme Warfare event in Lucas County, Ohio, Douglas defeated Shawn Blaze for the WBW Heavyweight Championship.
 He lost the belt back to Blaze on May 5, 2018, after the WBW commissioner interfered with the match.
 Douglas also feuded with Bobby Fulton, squaring off against the former Fantastic in a series of hardcore matches.

-On March 11, 2018, at XICW "March Madness & Mayhem" in Fraser, Michigan, Shane Douglas lost the XICW Xtreme Intense Title to Kongo Kong.
+On March 11, 2018, at XICW March Madness & Mayhem in Fraser, Michigan, Shane Douglas lost the XICW Xtreme Intense Title to Kongo Kong.

-Promoting
+On June 28, 2025, Douglas debuted for Tighten The Turnbuckle Wrestling, teaming with Chrisifix Greek to defeat Evan Golden and Bryan Montgomery in Johnson City, Tennessee.